Jaan (film): Plot

 Police Commissioner Suryadev Singh (Amrish Puri) looks after his granddaughter Kajal (Twinkle Khanna) after her parents were poisoned by his enemies.
 Suryadev's cousin Vishambar (Suresh Oberoi) is plotting the complete ruin of Suryadev, along with wife and brother in-law Bhanwari (Shakti Kapoor), because Vishambar's late father had given his share of property, including a village Sundernagar, to Suryadev as Vishambar married someone against his wishes.
 Vishambar plans to kill Kajal to avenge himself as with Kajal gone, his son Nagendra can inherit the property.
 He hires Karan (Ajay Devgn) for this, a young man in need of money for treating his ailing mother in hospital.
 By rescuing Kajal in a fake kidnapping drama enacted by Vishambar's goons, he wins Suryadev's confidence.
-Suryadev then decides to send Kajal to his village to stay with some relatives for a while, along with Karan as her bodyguard, convinced that he will protect her.
+Suryadev then sends Kajal to some relatives in his village for a while, with Karan as her bodyguard, convinced that he will protect her.

 Kajal falls in love with Karan, but he does not reciprocate.
-He tries to kill her on many occasions, but hesitates for some reason.
-Finally he decides to tell her everything, but Kajal refuses to listen.
-She woos him till he finally falls for her.
-Interspersed between is Johnny Lever and his girlfriend with their hilarious acts.
+He hesitatingly tries to kill her on many occasions.
+Finally Karan decides to tell her everything, but Kajal refuses to listen and woos him till he finally gives in.
+Interspersed between is Damru (Johnny Lever) and his girlfriend with their hilarious acts.
 Vishambar learns that Karan has fallen for Kajal, and hires another killer, Dilavar to eliminate both of them.
 Kajal is kidnapped, but Karan rescues her and kills Dilavar.

-Suryadev arrives at the village on hearing Kajal and Karan's disappearance, and learns of Karan's original motive from a note written by Karan meant for Kajal to read, before he falls for her, left in his room, which she never read.
-He finds his granddaughter with Karan, but she does not let him harm the latter, and both elope again.
-They are finally apprehended.
-Karan is tortured, but he does not reveal who hired him to kill Kajal, for fear that his mother would be affected.
+Suryadev learns of Karan's original motive from a note written by Karan for Kajal, before he falls for her, left in his room, which she never reads.
+The lovers are finally apprehended.
+Karan is tortured, but does not reveal who hired him to kill Kajal, for fear that his mother would be affected.

 Suryadev then arranges for Kajal to be married to Rohit, son of his longtime friend.
-Kajal agrees on the condition that Karan will be released from jail, to which Suryadev agrees.
-Karan learns about Kajal's wedding plans and leaves enraged, to rescue his mother.
-Rohit is kidnapped by Bhanwari, and Karan is called to kill Rohit at their hideout if he wants his mother back.
-Karan rescues Rohit and his mother, killing the goons.
-But Suryadev thinks Karan is behind the kidnapping, and gives orders for him to be shot at sight.
+Kajal agrees on the condition that Karan will be released from custody, to which Suryadev agrees.
+Karan learns about Kajal's wedding plans and leaves enraged, Karan's mother and Rohit are kidnapped by Bhanwari, and Karan is called to kill Rohit if he wants his mother back.
+Karan rescues Rohit and his mother, killing Bhanwari and his men.
+But Suryadev thinks Karan is behind kidnapping Rohit, and gives orders for him to be shot at sight.

-Karan arrives at the wedding scene with Rohit and explains everything and insists that Rohit marry Kajal.
-Vishambar, present at the scene, learns of what has happened to his household when he receives a phone call from a dying Bhanwari, and enraged, fires a machine gun indiscriminately as Rohit is being married to Kajal, but Karan kills him.
+Karan and Rohit arrive at the wedding scene, and Karan insists Rohit marry Kajal.
+A dying Bhanwari informs Vishambar about what Karan has done, and enraged, he fires a machine gun indiscriminately as Rohit is being married to Kajal, but Karan kills him.
 As the police take Karan away, Suryadev promises him a quick return from jail and marriage with Kajal.